Pa Konate: Malmö FF

-However at the start of the 2015 season, Konate found his first team place limited and was placed on the substitute bench, due to Yoshimar Yotún being Malmö FF's first choice left–back position.
+However, at the start of the 2015 season, Konate found his first team place limited and was placed on the substitute bench, due to Yoshimar Yotún being Malmö FF's first choice left–back position.
 It wasn't until on 11 May 2015 when he made his first appearance of the season, coming on as a late substitute, in a 2–2 draw against IF Elfsborg.
-Following the absent of Yotún due to his international commitment, Konate made three more starts between 3 June 2015 and 4 July 2015.
+Following the absence of Yotún due to his international commitment, Konate made three more starts between 3 June 2015 and 4 July 2015.
 Following the return of Yotún, he was demoted back to the substitute bench for the next three months and only made two appearances around that time.
 After Yotún moved to the left–midfield position, Konate began to receive a handful of first team football, playing in the left–back position for the rest of the 2015 season.
 He later said that his first team run ins gave him confidence.
 At the end of the 2015 season, Konate went on to make twenty–four appearances in all competitions.

 Having been placed on the substitute bench at the start of the 2016 season, Konate made his first appearance of the season against IF Elfsborg on 18 April 2016, starting the whole game, and helped Malmö FF keep a clean sheet, in a 1–0 win.
 This was followed up by helping the club keep three more consecutive clean sheets against Djurgårdens IF, IFK Göteborg and BK Häcken.
 However, in Svenska Cupen Final against BK Häcken, he started the whole game, as the club lost 6–5 in a penalty shoot–out following a 2–2 draw.
 Since returning to the first team, Konate regained his first team place, playing in the left–back position for the next two months.
 This lasted until he was called up to the Sweden Olympic squad for the Summer Olympics.
 After the tournament ended, Konate made his return to the first team, coming on as a 58th-minute substitute, in a 4–1 win against Jönköping Södra on 22 August 2016.
 Following his return, however, he lost his first team place by new signing, Behrang Safari and found his playing time, mostly coming from the substitute bench.
-Despite this, Konate's contributions saw Malmö FF win the league once again after the club beat Falkenbergs 3–0 on 26 October 2016.
+Despite this, Konate's contributions saw Malmö FF win the league once again after the club beat Falkenberg 3–0 on 26 October 2016.
 He later reflected on the season, saying: "I have had a good season and received much more matches and more confidence from Allan Kuhn.
 I did well when I got the chance.
 Then it is clear that you want to play all matches, but that is in football.
 It has been a good season."
 At the end of the 2016 season, Konate went on to make twenty–four appearances in all competitions.